vestrel00/contacts-android/howto/howto-get-set-clear-contact-raw-contact-options.md

 ## Performing options management with permission

 Getting and setting options require the `android.permission.READ_CONTACTS` and `android.permission.WRITE_CONTACTS` permissions respectively.
-If not granted, getting/setting options will fail.
+If not granted, getting and setting options will fail.

 To perform the get/set/update options operations with permission, use the extensions provided in the